Pepto-Bismol Maximum Strength Side Effects

 Applies to bismuth subsalicylate: oral suspension, oral tablet, oral tablet chewable

-Along with its needed effects, bismuth subsalicylate (the active ingredient contained in Pepto-Bismol Maximum Strength) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, bismuth subsalicylate (the active ingredient contained in Pepto-Bismol Maximum Strength) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking bismuth subsalicylate:
+If any of the following side effects occur while taking bismuth subsalicylate, check with your doctor immediately:

 In some patients bismuth subsalicylate may cause dark tongue and/or grayish black stools.
 This is only temporary and will go away when you Stop taking bismuth subsalicylate.